ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session2/exercises.md

 <br>

-**Exercise**: There is an script in the `scripts` forlder called `extract_valid_trials.py`.
+**Exercise**: There is a script in the `scripts` folder called `extract_valid_trials.py`.
 This scripts takes the path to a CSV file that contains trial information from a recording session and saves a new CSV file that only contains the "valid" trials.
 Can you create the CLI version of it please?
-Save it in the `clis` folder, and please make sure it works by applying it on the `session.csv` (which is in the `data/raw` folder).
+Save it in the `clis` folder, and please make sure it works by applying it to the `session.csv` (which is in the `data/raw` folder).

 <br>

-**Exercise**: There are two scripts in the `scripts` forlder called `normalize_array.py` and `standardize_array.py`.
+**Exercise**: There are two scripts in the `scripts` folder called `normalize_array.py` and `standardize_array.py`.
 Can you combine their functionality into a single CLI, called `transform_array.py`?
 With this CLI, the user can pass their desired transformation as an additional input argument.
 Please make sure the transformation is reflected in the name of the output file.
 Appply it on the `array.npy` file in the `data/raw` folder.
 Does it work?

 <br>

-**Keep track of the development**: We have ceated some new files, let's commit the changes (with a short message) and push to GitHub.
+**Keep track of the development**: We have created some new files, let's commit the changes (with a short message) and push to GitHub.

 ---